What is endometriosis?

 Other tests may include:

 - Biopsy.
-For this test, a small tissue sample is removed from the body and examined.
+For this test, a small tissue sample is removed from the body and looked at.

 - Ultrasound.
 This imaging test uses high-frequency sound waves to create an image of the organs.

-- Computed tomography (CT scan).
+- CT scan.
 This is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 It can find problems that may not show up on an ordinary X-ray.